Journey to the Centre of the Earth (album): Release

-Upon its arrival at A&M Records, the finished album was poorly received among management; they refused to sell it.
-However, as Wakeman was under contract with A&M in the United States, a cassette was sent to co-founder Jerry Moss in California, who subsequently agreed to release the record.
-According to Wakeman, the album received 50,000 advanced orders.

-Released on 3 May 1974, Journey to the Centre of the Earth topped the UK Albums Chart for one week.
-It peaked at No. 3 on the US Billboard 200 chart for two weeks in July during a stay of 27 weeks.
-The album became a multimillion-dollar seller in six weeks.
+The finished album was poorly received by A&M management in England who refused to sell it.
+However, as Wakeman was under contract with the American division a cassette was delivered to label co-founder Jerry Moss in California, who had signed Wakeman.
+Moss liked the tape and subsequently ordered the London office to release it.
+Released on 3 May 1974, the album was No. 1 in the UK for the week ending on 25 May, the first A&M record to achieve this feat.
+It peaked at No. 3 on the US Billboard 200 for two weeks in July during a stay of 27 weeks.
+Elsewhere, the album reached No. 2 in Canada and Australia.
+Time magazine reported that the album became "a multiimillion-dollar seller in six weeks.

 Wakeman was nominated for an Ivor Novello Award for the album, and it earned him a Grammy Award nomination for Best Pop Instrumental Performance.
 The record was certified gold by the Recording Industry Association of America in September 1974.
 It was the first A&M title released in the four-channel Quadradisc CD-4 format.
-The album has sold 14 million copies worldwide.

 In 1999, marking the album's 25th anniversary, Wakeman released a sequel titled Return to the Centre of the Earth.
 The story follows a group of adventurers who attempt to follow the previous expedition to the Earth's centre as discovered by Saknussemm.

-In 2002, Wakeman released the 8-CD compilation box set Treasure Chest which contained the previously unreleased first half of the second concert at the Royal Festival Hall.
-The recording was presumed to have been wiped, but a rough mix was accidentally discovered on a poorly conditioned and mislabelled tape initially used as a guide for the mastering, and was digitally remastered.
-The CD also contained Hemmings record narration in five dialects during a recording session when he and Wakeman had been drinking while the album was being mixed.

-In May 2016, a 3 CD+DVD Super Deluxe Edition box set was released containing a new remaster of the original album, live performances from 1974 and 1993, and a DVD-Audio with a Quad surround sound mix and Mobile Fidelity Sound Lab mix.
+In May 2016, a CD and DVD Super Deluxe Edition box set was released containing a new remaster of the original album, live performances from 1974 and 1993, and a DVD-Audio with a Quad surround sound and Mobile Fidelity Sound Lab mixes.